-^{1:} It does not provide the ability to generate vector data.
-If you want to identify relationships and similarities between text, images, audio, and other data, use software or services that generate vector data and store the generated vector data in a database.
+1: pgvector by itself cannot generate vector data. pgai allows you to generate vector data for text data using an external embedded model.
+To use vector representations in other data formats, use software or services that generate vector data and store the generated vector data in a database.

-The manual may refer to pgvector documentation.
-Refer to the documents published at the following site: https://github.com/pgvector/pgvector/blob/v0.7.4/README.md
+The manual may refer to pgyector documentation.
+Refer to the documents published at the following site: https://github.com/pgyector/pgyector/blob/v0.7.4/README.md